 |Production country:||Frankreich 2017|

-For decades Max (Jean-Pierre Bacri) has been an absolute professional when it comes to organizing weddings.
-Even the most extravagant wishes can be realized by the wedding planner, which is why the wedding of the somewhat strenuous Pierre (Benjamin Lavernhe) and the shy Helena (Judith Chemla) in a stately home just outside Paris should actually be a routine job.
-But on this day, everything that can go wrong goes wrong.
-An all too temperamental assistant, an arrogant musician, spoiled food, a photographer who doesn't leave out a single penny and even private problems make this day a hell for Max.
-Now it remains to be seen whether he can be a full professional in such a situation or whether it's time to quit his job…
+For decades, Max (Jean-Pierre Bacri) has been an absolute pro when it comes to organizing weddings.
+The wedding planner can realize even the most extravagant wishes, which is why the wedding of the somewhat stressful Pierre (Benjamin Lavernhe) and the shy Helena (Judith Chemla) in a stately mansion outside Paris should actually be a routine job.
+But on this day, everything that can go wrong simply does.
+An overly temperamental assistant, an arrogant musician, spoiled food, a photographer who never puts his foot in his mouth and also private problems make this day hell for Max.
+Now we will see whether he can be a full professional even in such a situation or whether it is time to hang up the profession.

 An article by Frankfurt-Tipp